serhatbolsu/robotframework-appiumlibrary/README.rst

 Introduction
 ------------

-AppiumLibrary is an appium testing library for `RobotFramework <http://code.google.com/p/robotframework/>`_.
+SofrecomAppiumLibrary is an appium testing library for `RobotFramework <http://code.google.com/p/robotframework/>`_.

 It uses `Appium <http://appium.io/>`_ (version 1.x) to communicate with Android and iOS application similar to how `Selenium WebDriver <http://seleniumhq.org/projects/webdriver/>`_ talks